 In QM™ a State Machine can be associated only with a class that is a direct or indirect subclass of the QP Framework base class QHsm, shown at the top of the class diagram below.

-The QHsm base class provides the basic interface init()
+in the class diagram above) provides the basic interface init()

 and dispatch()

-The QHsm and QActive classes from the class diagram above implement the The QHsm/QActive-Style Implementation Strategy that was originally designed for manual coding of HSMs, but now can also benefit from automatic code generation by QM™
+classes from the class diagram above implement the QHsm-based state machines that were originally designed for manual coding of HSMs, but now can also benefit from automatic code generation by QM™ modeling tool.

 The screen shot below shows how to select the superclass property of your state-machine/active-object class in the Class Property Sheet, so that it uses the QHsm/QActive

-The main advantage of QHsm-style state machine implementation is that the code is highly readable and human-maintainable, but it requires discovering the transition-sequences (sequences of exit/entry/initial actions) at run-time as opposed to code-generation time.
-Also, the state nesting in QHsm-style state machines is limited to 5 levels of nesting.
+The main advantage of QHsm-based state machine implementation is that the code is highly readable and human-maintainable, but it requires discovering the transition-sequences (sequences of exit/entry/initial actions) at run-time as opposed to code-generation time.
+Also, the state nesting in QHsm-based state machines is limited to 5 levels of nesting.

-The screen shot below shows how to select the superclass property of your state-machine/active-object class in the Class Property Sheet, so that it uses the QMsm/QMActive-Style state machine implementation strategy:
+The screen shot below shows how to select the superclass property of your state-machine/active-object class in the Class Property Sheet, so that it uses the QMsm/QMActive-based state machine implementation strategy:

 The lab tests indicate that the QMsm/QMActive

--style state machines require less runtime support (smaller event processor) and use about 70% less stack space for the dispatch()
+-based state machines require less runtime support (smaller event processor) and use a bit less stack space for the dispatch()

 operation than QHsm/QActive

--style state machines.
-Also, the state nesting in QMsm-style state machines is no longer limited (nesting levels as high as 10 levels have been tested).
+-based state machines.
+Also, the state nesting in QMsm-based state machines is no longer limited (nesting levels as high as 10 levels have been tested).

 The usage of the tools in the State Diagram Toolbox is explained in the sections pertaining to the corresponding state machine elements: